minikin/app-on-blocs/README.md

-# Demo flutter app on BloCs
+# Demo Flutter app on BloCs